AlmirMBH/dsai/mlst/dataset_generators/README.md

 python generate_bookings.py  # This uses events.csv and weather.csv
 ```

+## Dataset Pollution

+Datasets are automatically polluted with data quality issues (missing values, type errors, outliers, duplicates, invalid values) at a 5% rate.
+This is controlled by `ENABLE_DATASET_POLLUTION` in `config.py`.
+The pollution is applied by `dataset_polluter.py` after all clean datasets are generated.

 ## Notes

 - All scripts use random seed 42 for reproducibility
 - Bookings generation requires events.csv and weather.csv to be present for correlations
 - If events/weather files are missing, bookings will still generate but without correlations
+- Web analytics generation requires bookings.csv to be present
-- All datasets are saved as CSV files in the current directory
+- All datasets are saved as CSV files in the `datasets/` directory
+- Dataset pollution is applied automatically if enabled in config.py